Stream Module#

 (/status/resolvers/<zone>)

 in the specified zone.
-Tip To prevent DNS spoofing, it is recommended configuring DNS servers in a properly secured trusted local network.
-Tip When running in Docker, use its internal DNS server address such as Sets a timeout for name resolution, for example: Sets the configuration for a server.
-Sets names of a virtual server, for example: The first name becomes the primary server name.
+Tip To prevent DNS spoofing, it is recommended to use DNS servers in a properly secured trusted local network.
+Tip When running in Docker, use the corresponding internal DNS server address such as Sets a timeout for name resolution, for example: Sets the configuration for a server.
+Sets names of a virtual server.
+Attention In the Example configuration: The first name becomes the primary server name.
 Server names can include an asterisk ( These names are called wildcard names.
-The first two examples mentioned above can be combined into one: You can also use regular expressions in server names by preceding the name with
+You can also use regular expressions in server names by preceding the name with

 that can be used in other directives: If the directive's parameter is set to When searching for a virtual server by name, if the name matches more than one